An Extensive Analysis of the Singing Voice Conversion Challenge 2025 Evaluation Results: Introduction

 As singing voices contain more sophisticated and specific features than singer identity, controlling the singing style has more practical applications and needs to be investigated to advance the field of voice synthesis.
 With this in mind, we launch SVCC 2025.
 Compared to previous iterations which solely focused on converting the voice identity, this year's iteration also focuses on singing style conversion (SSC).
 Compared to SVC which is limited to converting the global timbre and static features, SSC is a harder task as both the static and dynamic features of singing voices also need to be controlled.
 We introduce two new tasks: in-domain SSC and zero-shot SSC and develop a dedicated challenge dataset.
 Moreover, we provide two open-sourced baseline systems for researchers to use as starter kits to kickstart this new field.
 Similar to previous years, we conducted large-scale evaluations and summarized the valuable findings in this paper.

-We evaluated 26 different systems with submissions from 7 different teams\footnote{Although SVCC 2025 received more than 60 registrations similar to the previous challenges, many registrants did not submit systems due to the novelty of the SSC task and unsatisfactory results at the deadline.}.
+We evaluated 33\footnote{The initial paper only analyzed 26 systems, but we included more ablation studies in this paper as explained in Section \ref{sec:rules}.} different systems with submissions from 7 different teams\footnote{Although SVCC 2025 received more than 60 registrations similar to the previous challenges, many registrants did not submit systems due to the novelty of the SSC task and unsatisfactory results at the deadline.}.
+A quick overview of the results is shown in Fig. \ref{fig:overall}.
 The results show that, for singer identity, 5 systems had no observed statistically significant difference with the ground truth systems.
 In terms of singing style and naturalness, no system was able to achieve subjective scores as high as those of the ground truth.
-The top systems only achieved a naturalness and similarity score of around 3.7 and 70\% respectively, far from the ground truth scores of around 3.9 and 90\%, showing that there is still a large room for improvement.
+The top systems only achieved a naturalness and similarity score of around 3.7 and 70\% respectively, far from the ground truth scores of around 3.9 and 90\%, showing that there is still significant room for improvement.
 In particular, the lower scores were due to the difficulty in modeling dynamic features in certain singing styles, and consequently resulted in lower naturalness scores.
-We discuss in this paper the details of the challenge, description of submissions, results and findings of the challenge, and potential future directions.
-A quick overview of the results is shown in Fig. \ref{fig:overall}.